-In two recent genetic screens, we and others have highlighted a possible role for the nucleocytoplasmic multi-substrate methyltransferase N6AMT1 in OXPHOS.
-N6AMT1 (also known as HEMK2, KMT9) was originally identified as a putative N6-adenine-specific DNA methyltransferase, but the existence of N6-methyladenosine in human DNA is uncertain, and recent in vitro assays as well as structural studies have questioned its DNA methyltransferase activity.
-In bacteria, yeast, and higher eukaryotes, N6AMT1 and its homologues (prmC, Mtq2) methylate translation release factors (RFs) on a highly conserved GGQ motif18-22.
-In bacteria, RF1/RF3 methylation increases the speed and accuracy of translation termination, while the role of eRF1 methylation in eukaryotes is less clear.
-In yeast, Mtg2 interacts with proteins of the 60S cytosolic ribosomal subunit, and an MTQ2null strain exhibits defects in ribosome biogenesis, with no defects in translation termination.
-In Drosophila melanogaster, HemK2 depletion leads to ribosome stalling and a decline in mRNA stability.
-In mice, genetic ablation of N6amt1 is lethal, but to date, its impact on mammalian translation has not been investigated.
-Additional protein methylation substrates have also been identified for N6AMT1, including histone H4, which undergoes lysine 12 monomethylation affecting transcription of cell cycle and cancer-related genes, as well as methylation of translation-related factors.
-N6AMT1 may also modulate arsenic-induced toxicity, possibly by converting arsenic derivatives into less toxic forms, and polymorphisms in N6AMT1 are associated with arsenic resistance in Andean women.
+Mtq2 interacts with proteins of the 60S cytosolic ribosomal subunit, and an MTQ2-null strain exhibits defects in ribosome biogenesis, with no defects in translation termination (24).
+In Drosophila melanogaster, HemK2 depletion leads to ribosome stalling and a decline in mRNA stability (26), while in mice, genetic ablation of N6amt1 is lethal (25), but to date, its impact on mammalian translation has not been investigated.
+Additional protein methylation substrates have also been identified for N6AMT1, including histone H4, which undergoes lysine 12 monomethylation affecting transcription of cell cycle and cancer-related genes (27, 28), as well as methylation of translation-related factors (29, 30).
+N6AMT1 may also modulate arsenic-induced toxicity, possibly by converting arsenic derivatives into less toxic forms, and polymorphisms in N6AMT1 are associated with arsenic resistance in Andean women (31, 32).
 It is currently unclear which of the multiple roles attributed to N6AMT1 accounts for its putative mitochondrial phenotype.

 Here, we investigate N6AMT1 and its role in mitochondrial function.
 We report that N6AMT1 is required for the cytosolic synthesis of two key subunits of the mitochondrial RNA processing machinery.
 Depletion or catalytic inactivation of N6AMT1 results in the accumulation of unprocessed and double-stranded mt-RNA, leading to decreased mitochondrial protein synthesis, progressive collapse in the mitochondrial respiratory chain, and an interferon response.
-Our work identifies a novel mechanism required for the coordinated expression of the nuclear and mitochondrial genomes based on N6AMT1.
+Our work identifies a mechanism required for the coordinated expression of the nuclear and mitochondrial genomes based on N6AMT1.